kolomanschaft/updatejunkie/README.md

-# Willhaben
+# UpdateJunkie

-Willhaben is a simple, platform independent crawler for article-based websites.
+UpdateJunkie is a simple, platform independent crawler for article-based websites.
 It started out as an observer for the advertising-platform [willhaben.at].
 But by adding *profiles* one can observe all kinds of article-based websites.
 The following list shows an overview of the profiles that are currently supported:

 * Willhaben: willhaben.at is an advertising service in Austria
 * DoodleComments: Observes the comments section of Doodle schedule pages

 At the moment the only available notification type is email.
-But it should be very easy to extend Willhaben with other notification types.
+But it should be very easy to extend UpdateJunkie with other notification types.

 ## Features